-All you have to do is create an account, then begin uploading photos and putting in the description details, such as the number of bedrooms, number of bathrooms, and amenities.
-Compared to most FSBO sites, the final listings on Zillowis visually appealing.
-Zillow also gives you a Zestimate for your property, which is an estimated market value using their proprietary formula.
+To post your FSBO listing on Zillow, all you have to do is create an account, then begin uploading photos and putting in the description details, such as the number of bedrooms, number of bathrooms, and amenities.
+Compared to the clunky design of many FSBO sites, Zillow listings look visually appealing.

 Trulia is another real estate site that is very popular among buyers and sellers.
 What sets Trulia apart from other sites is how they categorize listings.
 A buyer can search for homes in their preferred region or anywhere in the country, and categorize their search results by features like homes with hardwood floors or Victorian style exteriors.
 Homes are also sorted by neighborhood crime rates, popularity, and location.

 As a seller, all of these features come in handy because you can highlight qualities about your house that set you apart from other sellers.
 When it comes time to list your home for sale, Trulia directs you to their partner site, Zillow, and then the rest gets handled by Trulia.
 Now you have your listing automatically applied to do different high-traffic real estate sites.